 Step 3 - Linking the GPO

 Now you need to link the GPO to be active.
-For this, you need to drag it on the appropriate container where your users and computers reside.
+For this, you need to drag it to the appropriate container where your users and computers reside.
 It is important that the Drive Map is linked to a container where BOTH the user and the computer are included.

 After this either restart your computer on which you want the drive connected or open a cmd shell and type: